 What Assistance is Available?

 As the state’s lead environmental agency, the NDEQ has knowledge of and access to many of the resources and tools available to help you achieve and go beyond your environmental compliance obligations.
 Compliance assistance is available in many forms and on a variety of topics.
-Whether you have questions regarding hazardous waste, air quality, water quality, pollution prevention, energy conservation, or any other environmentally related issue, the NDEQ’s assistance program is available to help you understand, comply with, and potentially surpass the environmental regulations.
+Whether you have questions regarding hazardous waste, air quality, water quality, or other environmental issues, the NDEQ’s assistance program is available to help you understand and comply with environmental regulations.
 Some of the areas where the NDEQ can provide assistance are:

 - Determining what permits you may need to apply for and who the NDEQ contact is for those permits;

 - Providing technical assistance for completing permit applications, emission inventories, discharge monitoring reports and other required documents;

 - Explaining regulations and their application to your situation;